-Audit Committee
+The Audit Committee

 The Audit Committee is a vital communications link between the Board and the company's auditors.
 The Audit Committee supports the work of the Board by safeguarding the quality of financial reports and following up the results of the reviews and audits carried out by the external auditors.
 The company's internal audit staff support the committee in its work.

-Since the 2013 AGM, the committee has consisted of Kristina Schauman (Chair), Ulf Dinkelspiel and Joakim Rubin.
-All members are independent of the owners and the company's management.
-The committee held four minuted meetings in 2013.
-The company's auditor has attended all of the meetings of the committee.
-The CFO and the manager responsible for the Group Accounting and Reporting department attend as co-opted members.
-The company's internal auditors attend and report to the Board as required.
-Remuneration has been paid to the directors for their work on the committee.
+Since the inaugural Board meeting in 2014, the Remuneration Committee has consisted of Kristina Schauman (Chair), Anders Narvinger and Joakim Rubin.
+Ernst & Young AB, the company's auditors, were represented by Hamish Mabon as auditor in charge at three of the four meetings, and, in his absence, by Erik Sandström, Authorised Public Accountant.
+The CFO and the manager responsible for the Group Accounting and Reporting department attend as coopted members.
+The company's internal auditors attended as rapporteur when needed.
+The committee held four minuted meetings.